crowding/vadr/README.md

 ```

 These partial application utilities are fully integrated with good
-handling for dot-dot-dot lists mentioned in the next section
+handling for dot-dot-dot lists mentioned in the next section.

 ## Dot-Dot-Dot lists and missing values